cuzperf/cplib_back/docs/index.md

 - Useage: `C++17` is required, `O2` is suggested
 - Categories: math, date structure, graph theory, geometry, mixed
 - Index: all index begin with 0
+- Interval: all intervals are left close right open

 ## Note